melanj/struts2-spring-boot2-integration/README.md

 ### **Updates**

 #### Sep 23 2023
-Updated Spring Boot to 2.7.16 and asm to 9.5, lombok to 1.18.30. now this project can build and run on Java 21
+Updated Spring Boot to 2.7.16, Apache Struts 6.3.0.1 GA and Struts2 jQuery Plugin 5.0.3. now this project can build and run on Java 21

 #### Feb 12 2022
 Updated Spring Boot to 2.6.3 and Apache Struts 2.5.29 GA, asm to 9.2, now this project can build and run on Java 17